 From the first, the people engaged heartily in the cause of their country.
-So obnoxious did they make themselves to the British, that, in November 1778, a special detachment of the British army from Florida attacked the settlement, "burned the church building, almost every dwelling-house, and the crops of rice then in stacks, drove off the negroes and horses, carried away the plate 'clonging to the planters, and outraged even the planters, and outraged even the planters, and outraged even the planters of the dead."
-A leading patriot among bers of the church was Benjamin Baker.
+So obnoxious did they make themselves to the British, that, in November 1778, a special detachment of the British army from Florida attacked the settlement, "burned the church building, almost every dwelling-house, and the crops of rice then in stacks, drove off the negroes and horses, carried away the plate belonging to the planters, and outraged even the graves of the dead."
+A leading patriot among the members of the church was Benjamin Baker.
 In consequence of his zeal, his house was rifled and burned, and himself and son imprisoned.
 There remains a poem by this son, descriptive of the invasion, and the bitterness of its indignation is at the destruction of the church edifice.
 On return of peace the settlement was re-established, but during 1788 was greatly annoyed by inroads of the Indians.
 In 1791, during a visit of Washington to Savannah, the church presented to him an address, which, with the answer of Washington, glows with all the fire of '76.
 It may be added here, that on the breaking out of the last war with England, the grave and godly members of the Midway congregation were in the front files of their country's defence.
 During all these years, an academy was maintained for the education of the children of the church, and an unbroken succession of pastors was kept up.